yaminaik/OptimizedResNet18/README.md

 The second architecture is similar to the first but with the 512 channel block removed, and instead has a [3,3,3] block configuration for 64, 128, 256 channels respectively.
 It also includes dropout for Convolutional layers and an extra hidden linear layer of 128 neurons.

 ## Respository Details
+main.py file , which has to used to execute the model resnetModel.py file, which defines the base architecture of the modified ResNet model

+## How to run the Model
+In Google Colab, upload the files and then using:
+!python3 main.py
+you can get the results

 Code References:
 https://github.com/kuangliu/pytorch-cifar